tchcx/linux-hodgepodge/Dictionaries/shut_up_ms_office/readme.md

 ## Shut Up MS Office
 ### IT and Cybersecurity Terms

-Just a worldlist I threw together really quickly.
+Just a worldlist I threw together really quickly. ##Import it as a custom dictionary, see less red from spellcheck!

 Ideally I'll put together some scraping in Python with BeautifulSoup, some day.
 For now I did the quick 'n dirty route:

 ```
 shane@Shanes-Laptop tooldict cat cyberguideme:Tools:\ Cyber\ Security\ Tools.html|  grep "<li><a hre" | grep -oE ">[A-Za-z0-9_-]+<" | tr -d '><' >> source1.txt